s0md3v/wappalyzer-next/README.md

 ## For Developers

-The python library is a available on pypi as `wappalyzer` and can be imported with the same name.
+The python library is available on pypi as `wappalyzer` and can be imported with the same name.

 #### Using the Library